 These skills are crucial for children’s successful participation in school and home experiences and for their overall growth.

-Learning to recognize and identify personal feelings and use strategies to manage behaviors are all part of developing self concept.
-Our “I Am Special Trees” helped grow the child’s self concept by allowing them to do their own work (I CAN trace, cut, glue and paint to make this beautiful project), see the individuality of their projects and share a very special part of themselves – their hand – with their families.
+Learning to recognize and identify personal feelings and use strategies to manage behaviors are all part of developing self-concept.
+Our “I Am Special Trees” helped grow the child’s self-concept by allowing them to do their own work (I CAN trace, cut, glue, and paint to make this beautiful project), see the individuality of their projects, and share a very special part of themselves – their hand – with their families.

 Learning about the feeling of being surprised!
+(This Make & Play was included in Friends & Feelings in 2018.)

 Play is a vehicle for friendship.
 Through play, we can teach children how to get along with their peers.